Building a Lean Development Environment on Arch Linux

 VSCode Configuration

-VSCode runs identically on Linux—same extensions, same settings sync:
+VSCode runs identically on Linux with the same extensions and settings sync:

 # Install extensions